Amonteverde04/Portfolio-Front-End/README.md

 # My portfolio

-The purpose of this repository is to show the front end code of my portfolio.
+The purpose of this repository is to showcase the front end code of my portfolio.
 I created this project using React, Node.js, Express JS, and MongoDB.

 ## Accessing the site